 Nature of the project

-Contextual news information retrieval is a web-based application that is made using python at the back end for data mining and machine learning algorithms like Image processing and WEB Scrapping.
+Contextual news information retrieval is a web-based application that is made using python at the back end for data mining and machine learning algorithms like image processing and web Scrapping.
 We are using Flask SQLITE DB for maintaining our database.

 Summary